stoermelder/vcvrack-packone/docs/MidiCat.md

 - It has two different **pickup-modes** for controllers without input or automatic adjustment, so your parameters won't change until your controls reach their current positions.
 - It allows mapping of **MIDI note messages**, providing momentary-mode, momentary-mode with velocity and toggle-mode.
-- It can be configured for a MIDI output-port to send **controller feedback**, all your controls get initialized on patch-loading if your controller supports it!
+- It can be configured for a MIDI output port to send **controller feedback**.
+If your controller supports it, all your controls are initialized when a patch is loaded.
 - You can switch the module to "Locate and indicate" mode, which will help you to retrace your MIDI controls to the mapped module and parameter.
 - CPU usage has been optimized.
 - And much much more...